 - Change your ONU password: (refer to password tips below)

-Immediately update both your ONU password and password reset challenge questions by visiting changemypassword.olivet.edu
+Immediately update your ONU password by visiting https://myaccount.microsoft.com.

 - Change all of your other passwords: (refer to password tips below)